Koch2333/Backend-Go/README.md

 ## Feature

-- I'm currently integrating some of the backend functionality of Atom IT Club.
-  (Thanks to @Chemio9 for his great contribution to our club)
+-  Atom IT Club's some basic backend functions.
+(Thanks to [@Chemio9](https://github.com/chemio9) for his great contribution to our club.
+Without your inspiration and help, I wouldn't be able to complete this work.)
+- Redirect
+- Email
+- Avatar provider

 ## Usage